dlamendola/TheNextRecommendation/README.md

 ## Technical details
 - OpenAI API to generate embeddings using the `text-embedding-3-small` model
 - pgvector to store embeddings
-- pgvector vector similarity search using cosine distance
+- pgvector similarity search using cosine similarity to find most relevant episodes
 - Deployed to AWS using RDS and AppRunner
 - C# / .NET 9